My own Investigation

 This trip was incredibly beneficial, and I realized that I should have gone immediately when Elly’s suspicious death happened.
 I trusted the AFP’s advice, as probably most Australian families would but this is my only regret: not taking the very first flight over when it happened.

 The evidence I obtained in just a few days was extraordinary and undeniable.
-The clear crime-scene photograph, the witnesses confirming tampering of the scene by local police, and video statements from the Chief inspector, who said, “Elly was not murdered where the body was found,” all pointed to the same conclusion: Elly had been murdered elsewhere, moved after her death, and placed at that location.
-The Chief Inspector confirmed this, noting that the sand found in her mouth did not match the sand at the scene proving without question Elly’s body had been relocated after she was murdered!!
+The clear crime-scene photograph, the witnesses who confirmed tampering of the scene by local police, and video statements from the Chief Inspector, who said, “Elly was not murdered where the body was found,” all pointed to the same conclusion: Elly had been murdered elsewhere, moved after her death, and placed at that location to make it appear accidental.
+Initially, this deception worked, as the local police ran with the story.
+The Chief Inspector confirmed the truth, noting that the sand found in her mouth did not match the sand at the scene, proving without question that Elly’s body had been relocated after she was murdered.

 I also obtained other crucial information, including the behavior of local residents and the extent to which they were intimidated by the local police.
 I gathered statements from a businessman on video who provided key facts, as well as testimony from two witnesses, also on video, who confirmed that the crime scene had been tampered with.
 For those who do not know, Mr. Charlie Bezzina is a retired Melbourne detective, highly respected for his work.
 When he became involved in 2019, he emphasized the importance of acting immediately, explaining that the first few days on the crime site are critical for securing vital trace evidence.
 His advice reinforced the necessity of acting independently and decisively in such circumstances overseas, particularly in third-world countries, to preserve the trace evidence, truth and obtain answers.